May 16, 2019

 Laser eye operations are often the first surgeries people will have to undergo.
 Sometimes, this can cause anxiety, but it’s important not to drink in order to calm your nerves.
 The best thing you can do is be well-rested and alcohol will only hamper a good night’s sleep.

 Similarly, once you’ve had your operation, you probably want to unwind, and for many, this means a quiet drink.
-However, due to the healing process as mentioned earlier, it’s often recommended to abstain from drinking for another week or two.
+However, due to the healing process as mentioned earlier, it’s often recommended to abstain from drinking for a few days or up to a week.
 Giving your eyes as much time as they need to heal is vital, and dehydrating yourself will only extend the time it takes to fully recover.

 It’s easy to forget that LASIK is a legitimate surgical procedure as it’s so quick and painless, with amazing outcomes, but you need to keep in mind that you have just been through an eye procedure, and so should act accordingly.
 It may be frustrating that you have to stay sober during social engagements after laser vision correction, but putting yourself and your recovery first is important even if it doesn’t feel like you need as much rest as is recommended.

 When planning the weeks after your operation, keep in mind that whilst 97% of our patients are seeing better than 20-20 within the first 24 hours after LASIK, we recommend having a driver bring you on the day of the procedure, and ideally to your first follow-up visit as well.
-Putting on makeup around the eyes should be avoided for around two weeks, and you should avoid having your eyes in direct contact with water.
-This means no swimming for around a month; even using a sauna can present unnecessary complications.
+Putting on makeup around the eyes should be avoided for around one week, and you should avoid having your eyes in direct contact with water.
+This means no swimming for around about two weeks; even using a sauna can present unnecessary complications.
 When showering, many patients opt to use goggles to keep water out of their eyes.

 There are several things you should plan to avoid after your surgery.
 Ultimately, it shouldn’t be too difficult to factor alcohol into the list.